 In this quick and easy lesson, explore the histology of key reproductive system organs in females and males.
 Female Reproductive System: Histology and Organs.
 Male Reproductive System: Histology and Organs.
 Medicine.
 Medical School.

 In this quick and easy guide, learn about Gastrointestinal System: Pathophysiology of Diseases and Cancers [Biology, MCAT, USMLE].
-Topics include heptobiliary disease, understanding liver functions and cirrhosis, liver function tests, causes of liver injury, alcoholic hepatitis, NAFLD, NASH, viral hepatitis, autoimmune hepatitis, durg-induced liver injury, hereditary hemochromatosis, Wilson’s disease, Alpha-1 Antitrypsin Deficiency, PSC, PBC, cholelithiasis, cholecystitis, cholangitis, hepatocellular carcinoma, and more.
+Topics include hepatobiliary disease, understanding liver functions and cirrhosis, liver function tests, causes of liver injury, alcoholic hepatitis, NAFLD, NASH, viral hepatitis, autoimmune hepatitis, drug-induced liver injury, hereditary hemochromatosis, Wilson’s disease, Alpha-1 Antitrypsin Deficiency, PSC, PBC, cholelithiasis, cholecystitis, cholangitis, hepatocellular carcinoma, Crohn’s disease vs Ulcerative Colitis, and more.

 In this educational lesson, we learn about the purpose of gel electrophoresis and how gel electrophoresis works.
 Gel electrophoresis in a method of separating DNA.
 It can be used to separate the size of DNA, RNA, and protein.
 You first start with a variety of different fragments of DNA all mixed together.
 The gel is a porous matrix like a sponge and separates the DNA based on two main things: 1) size and 2) charge.
 The charge on DNA is what makes it move through the gel.
 DNA is a negatively charged molecule, so it will move towards a positive charge.

 In this lesson, we explain the differences between transference and countertransference in clinical psychiatry, 3 types of transference in therapy, and included USMLE practice question.